Foadsf/Cmathtuts/CBLAS/readme.txt

 instructions:

+new:
+the best way to get cblas is to get lapack

+old:

 to compile these examples under :
 1. you need to have BLAS. go to BLAS folder for the instructions:https://github.com/Foadsf/Cmathtuts/blob/master/BLAS/readme.txt
 2. compile the netlib cblas